James Allen Red Dog: Later life

 At the time he killed Hugh Pennington, a 30-year-old motel night auditor and friend of Red Dog's wife Bonnie Red Dog, he was living outside Wilmington with Bonnie who worked as a secretary; Pennington and his mother lived nearby.
 Pennington also worked at the Tally Ho Motor Lodge with Bonnie.

 In February 1991, Red Dog drove north to Pennington's suburban Wilmington home in New Castle County.
 He appeared in Pennington's kitchen on February 9, 1991, after a day spent drinking.
 He woke Pennington, still in pajamas, and forced him into a basement workshop.
 According to Wood, Pennington said or did "something very minor" that in Red Dog's homicidal state was enough to enrage him.
 Red Dog tied his wrists and ankles with duct tape and electrical cord, and forced him to lie on his back on the floor, then cut his throat.
 According to prosecutors he took off his boots so they wouldn't be stained with blood.
 He nearly decapitated Pennington with his knife; the wound was 6 inches deep.

-During the next 12 hours, he kidnapped a 52-year-old female witness, raped her in her home, then forced her to drive him to southern Delaware where he raped her again, a total of four times.
+During the next 12 hours, Red Dog kidnapped a 52-year-old female witness, raped her in her home, then forced her to drive him to southern Delaware where he raped her again, a total of four times.
 She escaped and called police.

-He had earlier told companions that he was a "terminator".
-He also said "I hurt people", according to court records.

-This murder led to his being sentenced to death in April 1992.
 Four days later, police caught Red Dog 100 miles from where he was last seen, walking across Winchester Bridge in Wilmington.
 He had a strange odor; he later told his lawyer that he had smeared himself with deer feces to divert police dogs.
 When charged with first-degree murder, kidnapping and four counts of rape, he pleaded no contest, saying he had been so drunk that he did not remember the killing.
 He could not think of a motive either, blaming childhood poverty and life in prison.
 He suggested in the television interview that Pennington might have done something to trigger hate he developed in prison.